congruentlabs/sata-contracts-v1/README.md

 More information about the SATA token can be found at: [sata.technology](https://sata.technology)

+Most of the initial contracts are derived from [OpenZeppelin](https://openzeppelin.com/).
+We've made most of our changes to support our use case.

+This repository will house the first suite of contracts that utilise the SATA token, including for the first releases of the IdGAF.
+The V1 moniker is just added to the name in case we make a drastic change and need to shift to a V2 later down the track (but we'll try to avoid that).

 ## Test

 ### Environment Setup

+Install Node v12 on your machine.
+We develop on Windows but other platforms shouldn't be a problem.

+On Windows make sure you're using PowerShell (I'd recommend Windows Terminal).

-Install truffle and the project dependencies:
+Install truffle globally and the project dependencies:

 ``` bash
 npm i -g truffle
 npm install
 ```

+Restart PowerShell as well, just to make sure Truffle is available on the system path.

 ### Running tests

-Just run the test script to compile and run the test suite:
+Just run the `test` script to compile and execute the test suite:

 ``` bash
 npm run test